getpawprint/slate/source/includes/_configuration.md

 ```json
 (Same as get admin configuration)
 ```
 Updates a vet configuration; sections may be partially specified.
+Specifying payment options while a vet has their global payment setting turned off will return HTTP 400.

 ### HTTP Request
 `PATCH /admin/vet/:place_id/settings`